naslee2/SignalisMod/README.md

 Vineta Planetary Textures and cloud layer by Mallow/ @AkulaAkura

+StrixBerseria, Swiftnicity#7031 and firebombpng
-StrixBerseria and Swiftnicity#7031 for the Eusan Nation crests
+#2396 for the Eusan Nation crests

 Terraformed Mars as Kitezh Planetary Textures by Daniel Michel aka Dizzy Crow.
 From OpenGameArt.org